leehach/census-postgres/meta-scripts/README.md

 ## Standard Function Parameters

 Parameters used by several different functions are detailed here.
 For the SQL-generating functions, the first (optional) parameter is always a boolean named exec, which controls whether the SQL is immediately executed after being generated.
 If called with no parameters, exec = FALSE is assumed, i.e. the generated script is not executed.
 Additional parameters control additional options.
-The generated SQL statement, whether executed or not, is returned to the client in a (sometimes very long) text string.
+If exec = TRUE, the function just returns 'Success!'; if FALSE, the generated SQL statement is returned to the client in a (sometimes very long) text string.

 exec: Execute SQL immediately after it is generated.
 Defaults to FALSE.